EriRika/Starbucks__DecisionTrees/README.md

 # Starbucks__DecisionTrees
 Capstone project of Udacity course.
-Got event data of an experiment.
-Main task was to restructure the data and derive success or fail drivers
+I received event data of an experiment with the accoring campaign informatione and demographic data.
+The main task was to restructure the data and derive success or fail drivers.

 ## Table of contents